KnightOS/knightos.org/_posts/2014-11-30-Porting-an-entire-toolchain-to-the-browser-with-emscripten.md

 place for you!
 We have things to do in Assembly, C, JavaScript, Python, and a handful of other things.
 Did you notice how bad try.knightos.org looks?
 Maybe you have a knack for design and want to help improve it.
-Whatever the case may be, if you have interest in this stuff, come hang out with us on IRC: [#knightos on irc.freenode.net](http://webchat.freenode.net/?channels=knightos&uio=d4).
+Whatever the case may be, if you have interest in this stuff, come hang out with us on IRC!